meteor-falls/Emotes/README.md

 Formats
 =======

 Sources of many of the emotes are available in [source/](source/).
-These are all 50x50, can be of any format (but usually gif), and are not optimized.
+These are mostly 50x50, can be of any format (but usually gif), and are not optimized.

-[emotes/](emotes/) is probably what you're looking for: everything's in png format, 50x50, and hopefully optimized as best we can.
+[emotes/](emotes/) is probably what you're looking for: everything's in png format, usually 50x50, and hopefully optimized as best we can.

-[base64/](base64/) contains the emotes' base64.
-This is what's used in MF's scripts.

 Tools
 =====

-* Convert the images to **png** using [this website](http://image.online-convert.com/convert-to-png), use `Best Quality` and not `Pretty good` as quality.
-Take the `[code]-0.png` out of the zip if you convert from gif (usually the largest file).

-* You can also use ImageMagick: `$ convert source/{emote}.jpg emotes/{emote}.png`

-* Next, use [TruePNG](http://x128.ho.ua/clicks/clicks.php?uri=TruePNG_0411.zip) to crush down the images.
-Windows is cool so you can drag-and-drop the file onto `TruePNG.exe` and it will optimize it using the default settings.

-* Finally, convert the images to base64 with [this website](http://www.askapache.com/online-tools/base64-image-converter/).
-Make sure `compress images (png and jpeg)` is off.
-The preferred format is _image_.txt.
+* `$ node process` to a json file of all the emotes.
+Hotlink to this for the most recent version.